iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > I havent had an update since December 26, 2020.
 What has happened to this app<br> :date: __2021-01-21 03:02:27__

-> I tested positive at a minute clinic.
-When I tried to enter my positive result it didn't have my information.
-I called and got a PIN, but when I entered it, the app still wouldn't take it.
-I was able to notify everyone I was in contact with that I knew, but I was out in the world a good bit.<br> :date: __2021-01-19 22:28:39__

-> You should be able to report if you have been exposed to someone with covid or if you know that you had it without having a test.
-Example, if a family member had it and you are caring for them and you got sick, you don't need to test the know that it was from covid.
-That could be different levels of reporting from suspected covid to confirmed if you're worried about false reports.
-SMH tried to report a known exposure but can't without a test = dumb<br> :date: __2021-01-19 19:04:29__

 #### 1-star reviews